kirustar14/SleepBuddies/README.md

 ## Introduction

 College students often have difficulty falling and getting good quality sleep.
-Our app allows our users to monitor their sleep schedule with weekly reports based on their sleep.
-The app also includes a white noise and meditation feature to help users relax before bedtime.
-This will reduce the stress college students face because of lack of sleep / poor sleep.
+Our app allows our users to monitor their sleep schedule with weekly reports based on their sleep patterns.
+Additionally, the app also includes a white noise and meditation feature to help users relax and unwind before bedtime.
+To further support students, the app includes an alarm feature to remind them to maintain a consistent sleep routine.
+By addressing these challenges, this app aims to reduce the stress college students face because of lack of sleep / poor sleep.

 ## Requirements